nicolas-forquet/elan/CONTRIBUTING.md

-# How to contribute to ELAN?
+# How to contribute to Elan?

 We are open to any new contribution!
 We will try to give you a prompt feedback, review and merge your MR.
 To simplify the process, we invite you to read and follow these guidelines.